novuhq/novu/docs/docs/cookbook/introduction.md

 ## Fetch all Messages Sent To All Subscribers

-All messages sent to all subscribers can be retrieved.
+You can retrieve all messages sent to all subscribers.
 There are a couple of filters you can apply to fetch these messages.

 - channel: fetches all messages that were sent via a specific channel, e.g Email, Sms, Push, In-App
 - subscriberId: fetches all messages sent to a specific subscriber